revng/revng/docs/GeneratedIRReference.rst

 .. code-block:: sh

-   revng opt -S example.ll -detect-function-boundaries -detect-abi -o example.functions.ll
+   revng opt -S example.ll -detect-abi -o example.functions.ll

 This information is encoded in the generated module by associating two types of metadata (``revng.func.entry`` and ``revng.func.member.of``) to the terminator